Robert Knott Blessley

 Robert Knott Blessley (1833–1923) was a British architect based in Eastbourne, East Sussex.

 He was born in Highgate, London to Robert and Mary Blessley.

-After training as an architect he set up an office in Furnival's Inn, London before moving to Eastbourne by 1866.
-In 1878 he was in partnership with fellow architect Herbert Spurrell.
-During his time in Eastbourne he was responsible for the design of several local developments, including the Grand Hotel and the Leaf Hall.
+After training as an architect, he set up an office in Furnival's Inn, London, before moving to Eastbourne in 1866.
+In 1878, he was in partnership with fellow architect Herbert Spurrell.
+During his time in Eastbourne, he was responsible for the design of several local developments, including the Grand Hotel and the Leaf Hall.